sythanhho/quotes/index.md

 > - Mae West
 >"You only live once, but if you do it right, once is enough."
 > - Franklin D. Roosevelt
 >"The only limit to our realization of tomorrow, will be our doubts of today."
+> - Confucius
+>"Real knowledge is to know the extent of one's ignorance."